 To use WooCommerce PayPal Payments, you’ll need:

-- a PayPal business account
+- a PayPal business or personal account

 - WordPress version 5.3 or newer (installed)